基本情報

 外部リンク

 My book, Shakespeare and the Politics of Nostalgia (London; New York: Arden Shakespeare, 2019), is available worldwide.
-It is sold in major bookshops around the world, including Amazon, Barnes & Noble, Blackwell's, Bloomsbury, Foyles, Waterstones, WHSmith, 紀伊國屋書店 and 丸善書店.
+It can be found in major bookshops around the world, including Amazon, Barnes & Noble, Blackwell’s, Bloomsbury, Foyles, Waterstones and WHSmith.
+The paperback edition was released in 2020.

 <略歴>